-Now that objectives have been defined, it’s time to create actionable solutions.
-Based on your business case, you may decide to begin replacing manual forklifts with self-driving pallet trucks in one part of your process.
-As you deploy the vehicles, consider factors like worker safety and labor costs – is this investment worth expanding on a larger scale?
-By starting with a small test fleet, you should quickly start to see ROI for automating problem areas within your material flow process.
-Then, you can gradually increase the number of vehicles within your fleet to further optimize operations.
+Now that your objectives have been defined, it’s time to create an effective robotic solution.
+Based on your business case, you may decide to begin replacing manual forklifts with self-driving pallet trucks or lift truck AMRs as an initial step toward automation.
+As you deploy the robots, consider factors like worker safety and labor costs.
+Is this investment worth expanding on a larger scale?
+As you begin tracking toward your goals, continue adding to the number of AMRs within your fleet to further optimize additional workflows.

-Set yourself up for success during this downtime by defining employee responsibilities surrounding the robotic technology (including the AMRs themselves and the automation software), workflows, and training.
-Seegrid vision guided vehicles are reliable and predictable, but you want to make sure that your employees feel comfortable with any new technology and processes.
-If workers see the benefits of collaborating with automation and feel confident in their role, they are more likely to quickly adopt the new changes — planning the introduction of new technology is critical to success.
+Set yourself up for success during your holiday downtime by defining employee responsibilities surrounding the robotic technology (including the AMRs themselves and the automation software), workflows, and training.
+Seegrid Palion AMRs are consistent, reliable, and predictable, but you always want to make sure your employees feel comfortable with any new technology and processes.
+If workers see the benefits of collaborating with automation and feel confident in their role, they will be more likely to quickly adapt to their new robot coworkers.
+Internal support of new technology is critical to success.
 One way to boost internal adoption is by designating a few of your employees as project champions.
 These individuals are facilitators and trusted advisors who can answer questions from their peers and act as a liaison between the new AMRs and the workers while they get comfortable working alongside the technology.

 Seegrid’s service and support team offers classroom and hands-on training sessions for everyone who works alongside, manages, and reports on the success of the AMR fleet.
 Education is key because once all employees feel comfortable with the new technology, adoption and the return on investment will accelerate.